Every New Yorker has the right to vote

 The NYC Board of Elections explains how to use the features on Ballot Marking Devices

 If you are visually impaired or cannot mark a paper ballot, you can still vote by mail.
-Accessible absentee ballots can be read by a screen reader and filled out using a computer.
+Accessible ballots can be read by a screen reader and filled out using a computer.
 You may request an accessible ballot from the NYC Board of Elections.

-Request an absentee ballot
+Request an accessible ballot

 Language Access